-Enter the ambient and system pressure difference and the effective area under the suction cup into the calculator to determine the vacuum force.
+Enter the ambient pressure, the system pressure (the lower pressure under the suction cup), and the effective area into the calculator to determine the vacuum force.
+(Use consistent pressure units and reference—either both absolute, or both gauge relative to the same reference.)

 Vacuum Force Formula